5 Mobile Testing Challenges and Solutions

 The above article is an extension to the beginners, where the aim was to specifically highlight the real-time challenges faced in the world of Mobile Testing, and present a comparison matrix of these solutions to help the tester make an informed choice about the approach and solution for their mobile test needs.

 About the author: This is a guest article by Pallavi Sharma.
-With overall 9 years of professional experience, she is in the software testing field for the last 7.5 years in the domain of functional, non-functional testing and automation tools like Webdriver, QTP, Sahi, Watir, SoapUI, openSTA, and RPT.
+With an overall of 9 years of professional experience, she has been in the software testing field for the last 7.5 years in the domain of functional, and non-functional testing and automation tools like Webdriver, QTP, Sahi, Watir, SoapUI, openSTA, and RPT.

 Now she is handling lead and project management roles of varied teams following the SCRUM methodology.